Public administration: 1980s - 1990s

 In the late 1990s, Janet and Robert Denhardt proposed a new public services model in response to the dominance of NPM.
 A successor to NPM is digital era governance, focusing on themes of reintegrating government responsibilities, needs-based holism (executing duties in cursive ways), and digitalization (exploiting the transformational capabilities of modern IT and digital storage).

-One example in the deployment of DEG is openforum.com.au, an Australian non-for-profit eDemocracy project which invites politicians, senior public servants, academics, business people and other key stakeholders to engage in high-level policy debate.
-Another example is Brunei's Information Department in deploying Social Media technology in improving its Digital Governance process.
+One example of the deployment of DEG is openforum.com.au, an Australian not-for-profit e-Democracy project that invites politicians, senior public servants, academics, business people, and other key stakeholders to engage in high-level policy debate.
+Another example is Brunei's Information Department in deploying Social Media technology to improve its Digital Governance process.
 The book chapter work concludes that digital dividends can be secured through the effective application of Social Media within the framework of Digital Era Governance.

-Another new public service model is what has been called New Public Governance, an approach which includes a centralization of power; an increased number, role and influence of partisan-political staff; personal-politicization of appointments to the senior public service; and, the assumption that the public service is promiscuously partisan for the government of the day.
+Another new public service model is what has been called New Public Governance, an approach that includes a centralization of power; an increased number, role, and influence of partisan-political staff; personal-politicization of appointments to the senior public service; and, the assumption that the public service is promiscuously partisan for the government of the day.

 In the mid-1980s, the goal of community programs in the United States was often represented by terms such as independent living, community integration, inclusion, community participation, deinstitutionalization, and civil rights.
 Thus, the same public policy (and public administration) was to apply to all citizens, inclusive of disability.
 However, by the 1990s, categorical state systems were strengthened in the United States (Racino, in press, 2014), and efforts were made to introduce more disability content into the public policy curricula with disability public policy (and administration) distinct fields in their own right.
 Behaviorists have also dominated "intervention practice" (generally not the province of public administration) in recent years, believing that they are in opposition to generic public policy (termed ecological systems theory, of the late Urie Bronfenbrenner).

 Increasingly, public policy academics and practitioners have utilized the theoretical concepts of political economy to explain policy outcomes such as the success or failure of reform efforts or the persistence of suboptimal outcomes.

-in the Philippines

-The Philippines was the first country to offer Public Administration (PA) degree programs in Asia beginning in 1952.
-PA programs were offered by the newly established Institute of Public Administration at the University of the Philippines (UP) in 1951, in line with the Bell Mission's recommendations to rebuild the civil service and facilitate recovery from World War 2.
-Since then, Philippine PA education has evolved with the changing political, administrative, and economic landscape.
-PA programs have expanded across the country, and PA professional and educational associations have grown.